seanharr11/etlalchemy/README.md

 # On Testing
 1. The 'Performance' matrix has been put together using a simple script which tests every combination of Source (5) and Target (5) DB migration (25 total combinations).
-  * The script is not included, as the instances live on AWS, and were quite expensive to test on.
+  * The script is not included (publicly), as it contains the connection strings of AWS RDS instances.
-2. A regression test suite is needed, as is funding to setup an environment (8 AWS RDS instances).
+2. A regression test suite is needed, as is funding to setup an environment for Oracle and MSSQL instances..

 **Please contact me if you are interested in contributing to the project.
 Donations are welcome, but pull requests are better!